-The licenses comprising the Phosco project expired in February 2019 and management has re-applied for only the mining rights to the Duyker Elland project area.
-The Phillips Krall area was not re-applied by the Company.
+The licenses comprising the Phosco project, Duyker Eiland and Phillips Krall, expired in February 2019.
+Management has re-applied for only the rights to the Duyker Elland project area and the Phillips Krall area was not re-applied by the Company.